yenchenchou/Sentiment-Analysis-on-NBA-players-s-Twitter-aacount/README.md

 4. sentence_tokenized: put the tokens in “token_ls” back into sentence structure
 5. sentence_snowstemmeed: put the tokens in “snowstemmer_token_ls” back into sentence structure
 6. sentence_wordnetstemmeed: put the tokens in “wordNet_token_ls” back into sentence structure.
 The SentimentIntensityAnalyzer() will generate four metrics including positive score, neutral score, negative score, and compound score.

-*Later on, we will be demonstrating some exploring data analysis, clustering, and see the correlations between the players’ performance and their sentiment on Twitter.*